Unboxed-Software/solana-course/content/token22-metadata.md

 # Summary
 - The `metadata pointer` extension associates a token mint directly to a metadata account.
 This happens by storing the metadata account's address in the mint.
 This metadata account address can be an external metadata account, like Metaplex, or can be the mint itself if using the `metadata` extension.
 - The `metadata` mint extension allows embedding of metadata directly into mint accounts through the Token Extension Program.
-This is always accompanied with a self-refrencing `metadata pointer`.
+This is always accompanied with a self-referencing `metadata pointer`.
 This facilitates embedding comprehensive token information at the minting stage.
 - These extensions enhance the interoperability of tokens across different applications and platforms by standardizing how metadata is associated and accessed.
 - Directly embedding or pointing to metadata can streamline transactions and interactions by reducing the need for additional lookups or external calls.